shaunfg/parallel-node-search/README.md

 # Parallel Local Search on Optimal Classification Trees
-(Shaun Fendi Gan, Arkira Tanglertsumpun, MIT MBAn Dec 2020)
+(Shaun Fendi Gan, Arkira Tanglertsumpun, MIT Master of Business Analytics, Dec 2020)

 The local-search heuristic was introduced as an attempt to remedy the limitations on the scalability of Bertsimas and Dunn's Optimal Classification Tree mixed-integer optimization formulation.
 This repo examined the effectiveness of this heuristic as well as introducing four parallelized versions that could improve heuristic optimality.